andris9/disposable/README.md

 # disposable

-Web app for creating hassle free disposable mailboxes
+Web app for creating your own hassle free disposable mailbox service like Mailinator or TrashMail.

 ## DEMO